-A key element in obtaining accurate results from PINNs corresponds to (i) the identification of an appropriate neural network architecture, (ii) the phase space weighting of the residual, and (iii) the selection of an efficient optimization algorithm for minimizing the loss.
+Key elements in obtaining accurate results from PINNs correspond to (i) the identification of an appropriate neural network architecture, (ii) the phase space weighting of the residual, and (iii) the selection of an efficient optimization algorithm for minimizing the loss.
 Regarding item (i) we will employ a fully connected feedforward neural network, but with an `output layer' that enforces positivity as a hard constraint.
-In so doing, this both prevents certain unphysical solutions from being predicted by the PINN, and perhaps more importantly, narrows the space of solutions that the optimizer searches for.
+In so doing, this both prevents certain unphysical solutions from being predicted by the PINN, and perhaps more importantly, narrows the space of solutions that the optimizer searches across.
 Defining $T_{NN}$ to be the output of the hidden layers of the neural network, a simple transformation that enforces positivity is given by

 In addition to enforcing positivity, the exponential dependence of $T_s$ on the output of the hidden layers $T_{NN}$ provides a natural means of capturing the large disparity in escape times for energetic ions.
 Specifically, ions born near the plasma core are expected to be well confined, where they will only be lost by the relatively slow process of collisional transport, in contrast to those born near the edge, which may be lost on a very short time scale by direct orbit loss.

 An additional challenge that arises is ensuring that the PINN is able to robustly connect the boundary condition Eq. (\ref{eq:ADKE2suba}) applied at the edge of the tokamak, to the solution throughout the core plasma.
 Noting that we expect the escape time $T_s$ to be small near the edge, training points in this edge region can be given greater emphasis by weighting the residual of the PDE by: